The 2023 adaptation finance gap update and emerging lessons and best practice on how to bridge the gap

 These adaptation cost estimates were produced in 2015.
 Much has changed since then, with improved academic studies and country submissions.
 A major update of the costs of adaptation is being undertaken in 2023.
 This research will update the estimates of the costs of adaptation, the estimated financing needs from developing countries, and the levels of finance flows.
 This will be used to estimate the size of the adaptation finance gap.
 This new gap estimate has extremely high relevance for the new collective, quantified goal on climate finance.

-This session will present the headline research findings from the updated AGR 2023 study.
-It will present and discuss the updated estimates, providing details of various evidence lines (costs of adaptation, country financial needs from NDCs and NAPs, adaptation finance flows), and present and discuss the implications of these new estimates for the adaptation finance gap.
+This session presented the headline research findings from the updated AGR 2023 study.
+It presented and discussed the updated estimates, providing details of various evidence lines (costs of adaptation, country financial needs from NDCs and NAPs, adaptation finance flows), and present and discussed the implications of these new estimates for the adaptation finance gap.

-This session will discuss how different countries and organizations are tackling this challenge.
-We will present the work developed in France as part of our most recent projects (Quanti-Adapt et Economic implications of adaptation pathways).
+This session discussed how different countries and organizations are tackling this challenge.
+We presented the work developed in France as part of our most recent projects (Quanti-Adapt et Economic implications of adaptation pathways).

 Speakers: